voodoomods/J1850-VPW-ESP32-Interface-GM-Class2/README.md

 }
 ~~~~

-#### Based on:
-1. Some code from wiring sources of arduino to implement fast digital IO.

 ## NB!
-This software was developed to be used with Chrysler vehicles in a mind.
+This software was developed to be used with GM vehicles in a mind, and was tested on a Corvette C6.
 This means that the current protocol implementation misses some features like (IFR).

-If you have any ideas of how to implement features you need - feel free to make a pull request.
-In this case you will be mentioned as a library developer and this library will be developed much faster.
+Matafonoff had tested this on the Chrysler Pacifica.

 ## P.S.
-This library is rewritten by me to SM chips and I'm working on that code primerially.
-And yes, I'm not working with Arduino for few monthes already.
-This means I have little time to support Arduino implementation.
-So if you have any code updates - feel free to use pull requests.
+This library was originally written by matafonoff for AVR Arduinos and modifed to run on ESP32 by VoodooMods